0shelter0/PDGCN/README.md

 - [https://github.com/hongluzhou/hrnet_pose_extract](https://github.com/hongluzhou/hrnet_pose_extract)

-Suppose you have prepared the data following above step, your `volleyball` directory tree should be like the below.
+Suppose you have prepared the data following above steps, your `volleyball` directory tree should be like this:

 ```shell
 volleyball